barcelonadigital/easit4all/README.md

 Description
 -----------

-The EASIT4ALL provides a website that enables an easy and accessible way to use social networks, auto-configuration of visual features and a simple and intuitive graphical interface.
+The EASIT4ALL project is a web application that provides an easy and accessible way to use social networks for a broad audience.
+For this purpose the application enables self-configuration of visual features and a simple and intuitive graphical interface.
 The official website is available at http://www.easit4all.com

-This web application uses MAVEN and is developed in Java using Spring Framework (MVC, Security and Social)
+This web application is developed using Java Spring Framework (MVC, Security and Social)

 License
 -------

 This project has been developed by Barcelona Digital Health department.
-Device reporter is shared under New BSD license.
+Easit4all is shared under New BSD license.
 This project folder includes a license file.
 You can share and distribute this project and built software using New BSD license.
 Please, send any feedback to http://www.cloud4all.info

 Installation
 ------------